The Dolphins (film)

-The Dolphins is a 2014 Indian Malayalam-language comedy-drama film directed by Diphan, written by Anoop Menon, and produced by M C Arun.
+The Dolphins is an 2014 Indian Malayalam-language comedy-drama film directed by Diphan and written by Anoop Menon.
 It stars Suresh Gopi, Kalpana, Anoop Menon, and Meghana Raj in the lead roles.

 Plot

 Panayamuttam Sura is a bar owner who wishes to be respected and recognised beyond his liquor baron image in society.
 An astrologer predicts that he will have a good future if a woman enters his life as a 'luck amplifier.'
 Though he loves his wife, Sura starts conversing with a new woman.
 Meanwhile, a murder takes place, which has a bearing on his past.

 Soundtrack

 The songs are composed by M. Jayachandran.
-The soundtrack album, which was released in 2014, features one song overall, with lyrics written by Sathyan Anthikkadu and Shibu Chakravarthi.
+The soundtrack album, which was released in 2014, features two songs overall.